interscript/rababa/README.md

-# قيثارة RABABA an Arabic Diacritization Library
+# رُبابَة RABABA an Arabic Diacritization Library

 Arabic diacritization is useful for several practical business cases like text to speech or Romanization of Arabic texts or scripts.